Subscribe to Our Newsletter for a Chance to Win a Natural Wellness Backpack!

 In this article:

-Thought to be caused by your body’s immune system having an abnormal reaction to normal bacteria in your intestine, both diseases are chronic, lifelong, and often debilitating.
-Intestinal pain, dangerous obstructions, blockages, abscesses, and ulcers are all possible complications.
+Both diseases are thought to be caused by the body’s abnormal immune reaction to intestinal bacteria.
+Symptoms are typically chronic and sometimes debilitating, with possible complications including intestinal pain, obstructions, blockages, abscesses, and ulcers.
 Acute flare-ups can be triggered by food, stress, anxiety,1Bannaga AS, Selinger CP.
 Inflammatory bowel disease and anxiety: links, risks, and challenges faced.
 Clin Exp Gastroenterol.
 2015;8:111-117.
 Published 2015 Mar 23. https://doi.org/10.2147/CEG.S57982 depression,2Gaines LS, Slaughter JC, Horst SN, et al. Association between affective-cognitive symptoms of depression and exacerbation of Crohn’s disease.
 Am J Gastroenterol.
 2016;111(6):864-870. https://doi.org/10.1038/ajg.2016.98 or acute infections.
-Tobacco products can also trigger flares of Crohn’s disease.3Parkes GC, Whelan K, Lindsay JO.
+Tobacco products can also trigger Crohn’s flares.3Parkes GC, Whelan K, Lindsay JO.
 Smoking in inflammatory bowel disease: impact on disease course and insights into the aetiology of its effect.
 J Crohns Colitis.
 2014;8(8):717-725. https://doi.org/10.1016/j.crohns.2014.02.002

-How Are Crohn’s and Colitis Diagnosed?
+How are Crohn’s and colitis diagnosed?

 • Probiotics modulate the immune system and prevent flare-ups.

-• Artemisia absinthium (wormwood) capsules.6Krebs S, Omer TN, Omer B. Wormwood (Artemisia absinthium) suppresses tumour necrosis factor alpha and accelerates healing in patients with Crohn’s disease – A controlled clinical trial.
+• Artemisia absinthium (wormwood) capsules.6Krebs S, Omer TN, Omer B. Wormwood (Artemisia absinthium) suppresses tumour necrosis factor alpha and accelerates healing in patients with Crohn’s disease—a controlled clinical trial.
 Phytomedicine.
 2010;17(5):305-309. https://doi.org/10.1016/j.phymed.2009.10.013

 Footnotes